gillohner/pubky-ideas/telegram-bot-pubky-spec.md

 1. User types `/links` in a chat
 2. Bot checks if chat has custom config, otherwise uses default
 3. Finds the "links" service in the config
-4. Loads the service from Git repo (cached locally)
+4. Loads the service from jsr (or pinned Git) and caches it
 5. Loads the relevant Datasets from Homeservers (cached locally)
 6. Spawns a secure Deno process with the service
 7. Service generates response